juliabase/juliabase/doc/programming/programming.rst

 Creating the URLs
 ---------------------

 The next work is done in ``urls.py``.
-This stap is fairly simple.
+This step is fairly simple.
 You just have to copy-n-paste the URLs from an apparatus which is sufficiently closely retated to yours and substitute the names.
 For the small cluster tool, we get::